josefmonje/html-css-and-basic-bootstrap/chapter3.md

 ### Exercises

-* Create a calculator in HTML and JS
-* Create a calculator in HTML and JS without using ```eval```
 * FizzBuzz

-Write a function that accepts a number as its parameter
+  * Write a function that accepts a number as its parameter

-The function will loop as many times as that number
+  * The function will loop as many times as that number

-The console will:
+  * The console will:

-print FIZZ if the number is divisible by 3
+    * print FIZZ if the number is divisible by 3

-print BUZZ if the number is divisible by 5
+    * print BUZZ if the number is divisible by 5

-print FIZZBUZZ! if the number is divisible by both 3 and 5
+    * print FIZZBUZZ! if the number is divisible by both 3 and 5

-or print the number if none of the above
+    * or print the number if none of the above

-#### Output:

 ```
 0